 Dependents and spouses of Kentucky Disabled War Veterans may be eligible for a Waiver of Tuition through the provisions of KRS 164:505-515 in any state-supported institution of higher education.
-Eligibility for the Waiver of Tuition may be determined by making application to the Department of Military Affairs, Kentucky Center for Veteran Affairs, 545 South Third St., Louisville, KY 40202.
-Application forms may be obtained from the Department of Student Financial Assistance.
+Eligibility for the Waiver of Tuition may be determined by making application to the Kentucky Department of Veterans Affairs, 545 South Third St., Louisville, KY 40202..